Asian Recipes/ Dinner/ Japanese/ Recipes

 Why We Love This

-Enjoy it as a simple standalone meal or add it to other recipes like katsu curry, katsu sandwich or hand roll sushi.
+Enjoy it as a simple standalone meal or add to other recipes like katsu curry, katsu sandwich or hand roll sushi.

 A pair of chopsticks picks up a piece of tonkatsu off a plate.